 Mr Klein is the Executive Chairman of the Company.
 This role requires Mr Klein to operate as the Chairman of the Board and also in the capacity of a role equivalent to a Chief Executive Officer.
 As a result there is not a clear division of responsibility between these functions.
 Also, as an Executive Chairman, Mr Klein is not independent of the Company in accordance with Recommendation 2.5 of the ASX Principles and Recommendations.
-However, the dual role of Mr Klein is balanced by the presence of a clear majority of independent Directors on the Board and the appointment of Mr Freestone as Lead Independent Director.
-In this role, Mr Freestone chairs the discussions of the Non-Executive Directors and represents the Board and the Company in situations where the Executive Chairman may be conflicted.
+However, the dual role of Mr Klein is balanced by the appointment of Mr Johnstone as Lead Independent Director.
+In this role, Mr Johnstone chairs the discussions of the Non-Executive Directors and represents the Board and the Company in situations where the Executive Chairman may be conflicted.
 As such the Board believes Mr Klein is the best person to undertake the Executive Chairman role and does not believe it is necessary at this stage to appoint an Independent Chair of the Board.